Mental health initiatives

 Treatment of SMI (Serious Mental Illness) Through a Trauma-Informed and Evidence-Based Perspective was introduced in Fall 2023 and has been in high demand ever since.
 Sections are available for on-campus and online M.S.W. students in the fall and spring.

 Our students appreciate coursework that allows them to gain skills they can apply to real-world situations.
 In the SMI class, students get acquainted with what it's like to work in community mental health.
-Not only do they learn which therapeutic models they can apply, but they also pick up practical knowledge; for example: how to assist a client who may be experiencing a mental health crisis. – Klara Prachar, M.S.W., LCSW
+Not only do they learn which therapeutic models they can apply, but they also pick up practical knowledge; for example: how to assist a client who may be experiencing a mental health crisis. – Klara Prachar, M.S.W., LCSW, assistant professor in teaching

 The course provides students with an in-depth analysis of the diagnoses that are considered “serious mental illness,” namely treatment-resistant depression, bipolar disorder and schizophrenia.
 They also learn about screening; treatment models; pharmacology; suicidality and crises; serious mental illness in children and adolescent populations; and the importance of collaboration.